kishyassin/goframe/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
+3. After the implementation/fix, run ``` go test ./goframe_tests ``` and ensure all tests pass.
-3. Submit a pull request with a clear description of your changes.
+4. Submit a pull request with a clear description of your changes.

 Please ensure your code adheres to the project's coding standards and includes tests for any new functionality.